 With a central location in Raleigh, we can build homes anywhere within a reasonable drive of Raleigh.
 Some of our most popular areas are Raleigh, Durham, Chapel Hill, Hillsborough, Pittsboro and Fuquay-Varina.
 You can also see a map of where we have been building recently on our Contact Page.
+We are also now building in the Emerald Isle, NC area!
 If you’re unsure about whether we can build in your location, please contact us.

 We get this question a lot and it is always a difficult one to answer because we are a custom builder and each home is different, but custom does not mean it costs more.
 We build everything from starter homes for new couples, retirement homes for our “baby boomers,” and estate homes that can exceed a million or more.
 With our background in design and construction, we are able to build the most home for the money for you.
 We spend an extensive amount of time meeting with you prior to the contract, making sure we understand exactly what you want and need in your new home so we can provide you with a price that is the greatest value to you.

 Many customers come to us with a plan picked out but with several changes to the original design.
 This is where we shine as a custom builder.
 We spend time getting an understanding of what you want and the best way to design and build it for you.

 Yes, MorningStar Homes has an “unlimited” General Contractor’s license with the state of North Carolina.

 Yes, we offer design/build service using one of two local architects that we have found to be extremely competent and practical.
 We also work extensively with plans that our clients bring us and can make modifications to suit your needs.